The-Assembly/Arduino_TouchSensors/README.md

 **Workshop Overview**

-Makey-Makey is an Invention Kit that has a similar functionality to a microcontroller.
-It is suitable for all ages as it is a simple electronic device.
-Makey-Makey allows a wide range of creativity since it works as a smart toy that enables users to connect everyday objects to computer programs.
-Using a circuit board, alligator clips, and a USB cable, the toy uses closed loop electrical signals to send the computer either a keyboard stroke or mouse click signal.
-The kit could be designed to make music,
+Capacitive touch allows a circuit to be completed by the touch of a human's finger.
+This is a hardware-based workshop to inspire interest in electrical circuits as well as to start programming on Arduino.
+It is based on the invention kit called MaKey MaKey which is an Arduino-based microcontroller board, it allows extremely simple connections.
+We will be emulating this by capacitive touch principle.

-scrub through a video clip or control a video game.
-In this workshop, we will play the piano by touching flowers, control a video game using hand-drawn sketches and create a music thermin out of pencil graphite.
+In this workshop, we will play the piano by touching flowers, control a video game using hand-drawn sketches and make a light switch with capacitive touch.

 **Pre-Workshop Steps**